Golden Agri Resources Ltd

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports that all its estates have fire-fighting equipment and it has also trained more than 10,000 Emergency Response Team personnel, stationed across its plantations, ready to deploy at a moment's notice.
-However, information on how the company monitors and manages any reported fire is not reported.
+The company's own reporting states it uses GeoSMART app to identify potential fire hotspots three times faster and mentions that all its estates have fire-fighting equipment and a network of over 10,000 Emergency Response Team personnel, stationed across its plantations.

 -